mvdh7/PyCO2SYS/README.md

 ## Installation

+If you manage Python with conda, we recommend that you first install NumPy, pandas and xarray into the environment where PyCO2SYS is to be installed with conda.

-Install from the Python Package Index:
+Then, you can install from the Python Package Index:

     pip install PyCO2SYS